Beyond RAG: Why AI Agents Need Long-Term Memory, Not Retrieval

 • Core State / User State: The active ground truth of a workflow or user.
 This is the layer most RAG pipelines are missing entirely.
 It should live in a structured store, such as SQL, a graph database, or a key-value store, and track variables like current_project, user_preference, or task_status.
 This is the layer that gets updated, not just appended to.

-As MongoDB's research on long-term agent memory shows, no single storage type handles all three.
+As research shows, no single storage type handles all three (MongoDB, “Powering Long-Term Memory for Agents with LangGraph & MongoDB”).
 Production agent memory is a hybrid problem.

 What Architecture Should You Use Instead of RAG for Agent Memory?